Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 1. The model processes batches of user reading sequences
 2. For each sequence:
    - It generates a representation of the user's reading state
-   - I sample 100 random books that the user hasn't read (these are the "negatives")
+   - We sample 100 random books that the user hasn't read (these are the "negatives")
    - The model computes scores for the target book and the negative books
    - BPR loss encourages the target book to score higher
 3. Backpropagation updates the model weights
-4. After each epoch, I evaluated on the validation set to see how well it was doing
+4. After each epoch, we evaluated on the validation set to see how well it was doing

 #### 2.3.4 Training Progress